dbierer/php-class-notes/zendphp-aug-2024.md

 * Q: When you add plugins, can you assign RBAC permissions?

 * Q: Does the ZRay token convert to a cookie?
+* A: Yes.
+The first time it's a URL param.
+Subsequent requests to the same site result in a cookie being automatically sent.

 * Q: Can you set a wildcard on function errors?
 (E.g. `preg.*?`)